A word from Dr David Lussier MD, FRCPC

 - Your symptoms have improved for at least 24 hours, except for cough and loss of smell, which can last longer

-Upon entering a CHSLD, RI-RTF (SAPA program) or RPA, you will sign a register to facilitate research by public health staff on contacts in the event of a COVID-19 outbreak.
+- Upon entering a CHSLD, RI‑RTF or RPA, you will sign a register to facilitate research by public health staff on contacts in the event of a COVID‑19 outbreak.
+The minimum amount of personal information needed to facilitate epidemiological surveys by public health authorities must be entered in the register (name, telephone number or email address, date and time of visit, place visited).

-Do not bring clothes or other items from home such as purses, lunch bags, documents, etc. to a CHSLD, RI-TF (SAPA program) or RPA.
+- Do not bring clothes or other items from home such as purses, lunch bags, documents, etc. to a CHSLD, RI‑RTF or RPA.
 If you forget and bring them, you will be prevented from taking them back home as they will be required to remain in the facility.

 Inside the facility:

-- Only circulate to and from the loved one’s room or unit.
+- Only circulate to and from the loved one’s or resident’s room or unit.

 - Avoid approaching other people who live in the facility, visitors, staff and informal caregivers at a distance of less than two metres.